Has your friend been talking about suicide?

 Don't Keep It a Secret

 A secret can be dangerous if it hurts your friend.
 It may feel like you’re breaking trust by telling someone, but your friend should have a chance at getting help rather than losing their life.
 It is important to tell someone who can help your friend stay safe.
-This might be a parent, teacher, or other trusted adult.
+This person might be a parent, teacher, or other trusted adult.

 Encourage Them To Seek Help